life2harsh/wimg/README.md

 4. **Sixel graphics** encode the frames for terminal display
 5. Frames are played back with precise timing matching the original FPS

+## Distribution

+Want to share wimg with others?
+See the [DISTRIBUTION.md](DISTRIBUTION.md) guide for information on:
+- Creating portable ZIP packages
+- Building Windows installers
+- Publishing to package managers (Chocolatey, Scoop)
+- Creating packages for Linux (AppImage, .deb, .rpm)
+- macOS Homebrew formulas

 ## Troubleshooting

 ### "ffmpeg failed" error

+**If using pre-built binary:** The distribution package includes FFmpeg.
+Make sure you extracted all files from the ZIP.

-Make sure FFmpeg is installed and available in your PATH:
+**If building from source:** Make sure FFmpeg is installed and available in your PATH:
 ```bash
 ffmpeg -version
 ffprobe -version
 ```

-### Poor video quality

-The tool uses optimized settings for terminal rendering.
-If you need higher quality, you can modify the source code to increase resolution or change scaling filters.

-### Choppy playback

-This is often due to terminal rendering limitations.
-The tool caps at 30 FPS because most terminals cannot render sixel graphics faster than this without stuttering.

 ### Terminal not showing anything

 Ensure your terminal supports sixel graphics:
-- Windows: Use Windows Terminal with sixel enabled
+- **Windows:** Use Windows Terminal (enable sixel in settings under "Rendering")
-- Linux: Use xterm, mlterm, or wezterm
+- **Linux:** Use xterm, mlterm, or wezterm
-- macOS: Use iTerm2 (with sixel enabled) or WezTerm
+- **macOS:** Use iTerm2 (enable sixel in preferences) or WezTerm

+### Poor video quality or choppy playback

+The tool uses optimized settings for terminal rendering with a balance between quality and performance.
+Terminal rendering limitations cap playback at 30 FPS.
+This is normal for sixel graphics in most terminals.

+### Installation script doesn't work

+**Windows:** Make sure you're running the correct script:
+- `install-user.bat` - For current user only (recommended)
+- `install.bat` - For all users (right-click → Run as administrator)

+After installation, restart your terminal for PATH changes to take effect.

 ## Development